osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 This cleanup work is mostly something that can be done "on the side" whenever that particular piece of code is touched anyway.

-The main places left which need updating in this regard is the expire code.
+The main place left which needs updating in this regard is the expire code.
+Some of the code in the pgsql output also shows its C legacy, but because that code is deprecated anyway and will be removed, cleaning it up is not a priority.

 ### Documentation